How to Print on Fabric at Home: Top Ways Explained

 Step 7: Printing

 Your fabric should be placed on a printing table, and your printing screen should be carefully positioned above it.
-Using a squeegee (or a scoop coater), apply some ink on top of your screen.
+Using a squeegee, apply some ink on top of your screen.
 The printing screen is carefully lowered so it makes contact with the fabric.
 The ink is forced onto the fabric through the open regions of your stencil.
-The pushing (or pulling) movement of the scoop coater (or squeegee) is what exerts the force needed for the printing process.
+The pushing (or pulling) movement of the squeegee is what exerts the force needed for the printing process.

 spread ink with the squeegee